-$$(1.11) h{\rm loc} < \gamma \varepsilon,$$
+(1.12) $$h{\rm loc} < \gamma \varepsilon$$

 1.3.
 Stability and related properties.
-In the sequel, we investigate the theoretical properties of the Relaxation Finite Element Schemes (1.5).
-It is shown that for a wide class of one dimensional but also of multidimensional systems (1.1) the schemes are stable in the sense that they satisfy certain strong dissipation estimates, cf. Propositions 2.1, 2.3, 2.6, 3.1, 3.3, 3.5.
-Similar estimates are satisfied by the relaxation model (1.2), [43], [18].
-The energy technique for relaxation approximations introduced in [43] is a basic tool in our analysis.
+In what follows, we investigate the theoretical properties of the relaxation finite element schemes (1.5).
+It is shown that for a wide class of one-dimensional but also of multidimensional systems (1.1), the schemes are stable in the sense that they satisfy certain strong dissipation estimates; see Propositions 2.1, 2.3, 2.6, 3.1, 3.3, and 3.5.
+Similar estimates are satisfied by the relaxation model (1.2) [43, 18].
+The strong dissipation estimates for relaxation approximations introduced in [43] are a basic tool in our analysis.
 In addition, nonstandard stability estimates for appropriate finite element projections are used in an essential way.
 The stability results are of interest since they justify the dissipative character of our schemes.
-They are also used to derive related compactness conditions.
-In fact we show that the finite element relaxation approximations u_h satisfy: